freenas/freenas-docs/README.md

 rehash
 ```

-To generate a PDF version of the documentation, this software also needs
+To generate a PDF version of the documentation, this software also must be
-to be installed:
+installed:

 ```
 pkg install print/tex-formats (cd /usr/ports/print/tex-formats/ && make install)